Record Singapore fuel oil trades congest port, snarl loadings

 Complaints of loading delays resulted in at least two companies being temporarily barred from oil pricing agency Platts’ daily market-on-close (MOC) price assessment process, traders said.

-Platts - which declined to comment - periodically bans companies from its pricing process for trading behavior, financial concerns or non-fulfillment of contracts.
+Platts - which declined to comment - periodically bans companies from its pricing process for trading behaviour, financial concerns or non-fulfillment of contracts.

 “There are loads of delays in Singapore and many vessels are loaded with fuel oil, and I believe some of them have not found a home,” a Singapore-based shipbroker said.